Cancer breath test to speed up diagnosis

 Dr Rintoul said that a test that could accurately spot cancer without many false positives was “the holy grail of cancer diagnostics.
 Although there have been other breath tests trialled, we hope this new technology will be more sensitive and accurate for detecting early-stage disease.“

-If you want to learn more about how Owlstone Medical's Breath Sampling and Analysis technology and Services are being utilized in early detection and precision medicine, why not download our free ebook: Breath Biopsy: The Complete Guide?
+If you want to learn more about how Owlstone Medical’s Breath Sampling and Analysis technology and Services could be utilized in early detection and precision medicine, why not download our free ebook: Breath Biopsy: The Complete Guide?